 After we separated, GP harrassed me to the point that I had a Columbia, SC, Police Officer tell me to file charges against him.
 I just couldn’t go through another round of criminal court with him so I chose not to.
 GP gave up harrassing me shortly thereafter.

 Today, I count myself as lucky.
-My damages were a few years of my life and a fractured cheekbone.
+My damages were wasting a few years of my life, and a fractured cheekbone after only one night of true physical abuse.
 The after-effects of that relationship have taken me years to even begin to process and leave behind.

 We both live in Aiken, and I see GP frequently.
 As time has gone by, I’ve come to believe that our proximity is a blessing in my life – every time I see him, I get the opportunity to let go of a little bit more of the pain and fear.